archusXIV/wm_config/README.md

 ## Provided tools
 - bash zsh
 - a bunch of scripts
-- vim geany
+- nano vim geany
 - terminals (alacritty,urxvt,xterm)
 - dmenu rofi
-- a lot of Xresources themes (~/.config/xfiles/themes)
+- a lot of Xresources themes (~/.config/xfiles/themes using theme_selector script)
 - feh (as wallpaper setter)
 - polybar, not customized but links to configs examples.
 - mpd ncmpcpp pulsemixer